chrisgomezdev5/paylocityjobs/README.md

 ## Usage

-The scrapper should be run first but not before setting the urls and file name at the bottom of the script
+The scrapper should be run first but not before creating a file called input.json with a list of urls and filename in json form.
+An example file, sampleinput.json, is included.

 ```bash
 node scraper.js